-Originally from South Africa, Vanessa holds a Masters Degree in Sculpture; 25 years of experience serving American museums, corporations, institutions, and artists.
+Originally from South Africa, Vanessa holds a Masters Degree in Sculpture and has more than 25 years of experience serving American museums, corporations, institutions, and artists.

 In 1991, Vanessa came to the US, where she was the first International Intern at Tallix Sculpture Foundry in Beacon, NY.
 At Tallix, one of the largest foundries in the world in the nineties, Vanessa perfected her sculpture making skills in enlarging, mold-making, wax-making, metal casting, plastic casting, metal finishing and patina.
 She worked with top US and international artists such as Frank Stella and Frank Gaylord.
 She also worked developing new sculpture materials, making large-scale prototypes and public works.

 Starting in 1995, Vanessa worked as Director of Mold Production for world-renowned artist Jeff Koons.
-She worked on the production of his Celebration Series, overseeing 60 people working 24 hours shifts for months.
-She directed all mold production and worked closely with Koons on prototypes ranging from delicate balloons to the engineering and production of sculpture prototypes as large as 20 ft.
+Integral to the realization of his Celebration Series, she directed all mold production and worked closely with Koons on prototypes ranging from delicate balloons to the engineering and production of sculpture prototypes as large as 20 ft.
+Her role included overseeing 60 people working 24 hours shifts for months.
 This series of sculptures were exhibited at the Metropolitan Museum in 2008 and at the Whitney Retrospective in 2014 (last exhibit before the Whitney moved).
 In 2013, one piece from the Celebration Series sold for $58.4MM; this was, and still is, the highest amount ever paid for a living artist’s work.

-Vanessa was integral to the creation of the Korean War Veterans Memorial (DC), has worked with other artists like Roy Lichtenstein and Tom Otterness and recent clients include Sony Pictures, Miller Beer, Twitter and too many others to list here.
+Solomon was essential to the creation of the Korean War Veterans Memorial (DC), has worked with artists like Roy Lichtenstein and Tom Otterness, and her corporate clients include Sony Pictures, Miller Beer, Twitter (and too many others to list here).